1

 rural cemetery will be sufficient.
 On a flat plate or

-headstone, place the image of the three-barred cross,
+headstone, place the image of the three-barred Cross,

-then my appellation---
+then the final form of my appellation---

 and then below that, my mundane name